SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 The integration supports:

-* Authorization of Card Payments using PCI SAQ-A Stripe Card Element
+* Authorization of Card Payments using PCI SAQ-A Stripe Card Element using the OPF "Hosted Fields" UX Pattern
 * Deferred Capture support
 * Refunds
 * Reversals
 * Reauthorization of saved payment

-To import the [Stripe Elements Postman Collection](Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Provider_Configuration.json) this page will guide you through the following steps:
+In summary: to import the [Stripe Elements Postman Collection](Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Provider_Configuration.json) this page will guide you through the following steps:

 a) Create Your Stripe Test Account